Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 ## **Other**
 - ✅ - Remove empty not a button below "Projects"
-- Test with flp project embedded in multiple levels, not a single sub folder
+- ✅ - Test with flp project embedded in multiple levels, not a single sub folder
+- Close folder, make it close per level, close all, close top subfolders

 ## **Settings**
 - Set output folder